 Making a difference

-How the project achieved HLF’s outcomes for heritage:
+How the project achieved The National Lottery Heritage Fund’s outcomes for heritage:

 - Previously uncollected oral histories are now on the record.
 The project enabled memories to be digitally recorded, preserving crucial social history for future generations.
 Respecting the confidentiality of women sharing personal and often sensitive histories involved all the partners in making careful, ethically informed decisions whilst highlighting vital, and all too often neglected, areas of women’s lives.